caseyscarborough/ftp-rb/README.md

 The program is run by specifying either the help arguments (-? or -h) or by specifying a username and hostname through the command line.
 If the user runs the program using the help argument, the following dialog is displayed:

 <pre>Casey:~$ ruby ftp.rb -?
-Usage: ruby ftp.rb [-?|-h|[user@host]]
+Usage: ruby ftp.rb [-?|-h|[user@host <file>]]
 Parameters:
      -?                displays the usage information
      -h                displays the usage information
      user@host         attempts to make a connection to the specified host using the username provided
+     user@host <file>  connects to the specified host and uploads the file if it exists
 Once connected the user has the following options:
      ls                   displays a list of the current directory's contents pwd                  displays the path to the current working directory cd [directory]       changes to the specified directory get [file]           downloads the specified file
-     put [file]           uploads the specified file from the local system rm [file]            deletes the specified file
-     rename [file] [file] renames the first file to the name of the second file exit                 close the ftp connection and exit the application</pre>
+     put [file]           uploads the specified file from the local system rm [file]            deletes the specified file in the current directory rename [file] [file] renames the first file to the name of the second file exit                 close the ftp connection and exit the application</pre>